igrishaev/taggie/README.md

 #<Atom@7fea5978: 42>
 ~~~

-Run that string in a repl, and it won't understand you:
+Run that string, and REPL won't understand you:

 ~~~clojure
 #<Atom@7fea5978: 42>